by Wyn Hilty

 Just heading out down to the freezer to get some Fudgsicles.

 Fudgsicles are a brand of chocolate-flavored ice cream bars.
-They are made by Good Humor.
+The brand is owned by Unilever.

 It’s Orson Welles!